About the Public Health Improvement Training

 What to Expect

-- Participate in small workshops that will offer attendees a hands-on opportunity to learn and practice the skills of performance and quality improvement.
+- Participate in interactive workshops that offer hands-on opportunities to learn and practice performance improvement skills

-- Gain access to tools, templates, resources and peer contacts to support you to take action.
+- Gain access to countless tools, templates, resources and peer contacts to support you to take action